 Use fridge magnets or other letter manipulatives (foam bath letters, letters written on paper and shuffled up, etc.) to help your child learn to spell their name.
 Sound out their name with them and help them find the letters and arrange them in the correct order.

-If your child already knows their name, do the same activity with their last name or other members of the family.
+If your child already knows their name, do the same activity with their last name or names of other members of the family.

 Activity 2